As the old saying goes, “You shouldn’t put anything in your ears smaller than your elbow.” And that includes Q-Tips and cotton swabs.

 No Q-tip?
 No problem!
 If you haven’t let things get really backed up inside your ears (as in, it’s not hard and crusty in there), all you need to do is cover your pinky finger with a tissue and wiggle out the wax gently.
 Again, stick to the outer part of the ear and avoid jamming your pinky into your ear canal.
 This is most effective post-shower because the warm water helps soften the wax and makes it easier to move.

 Who would have guessed everyone’s favorite kitchen staple could double as an ear cleaner?
 According to the American Hearing Research Foundation, adding two to three drops of olive oil into your ear can help soften ear wax so that it can work its way out.
-This procedure likely only needs to be performed once a week, but it won't harm your ears to do it daily.
+This procedure likely only needs to be performed once a week, but it won’t harm your ears to do it daily.
+Mineral oil will also work.

 Time for some real talk: If things are so backed up in your ear canal that you’re having trouble hearing, it’s time to see a doctor.
 Make an appointment with your GP or an Ear, Nose and Throat doctor (ENT) who can give you a more heavy-duty cleaning.